Purpose

 Considerations

-When the SQL_ID parameter is the same, the outline created by using the SQL_TEXT parameter will overwrite the outline created by using the SQL_ID parameter.
+When the SQL_ID is the same, the outline created by using the SQL_TEXT parameter will overwrite the outline created by using the SQL_ID parameter.
 The outline created by using the SQL_TEXT parameter has a higher priority.